JainamKariya/JainamKariya/README.md

 - 👋 Hi, I’m @JainamKariya
-- 👀 I’m interested in Fullstack
+- 👀 I’m interested in AIML
-- 🌱 I’m currently learning Backend
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me - email
+- 📫 How to reach me - jainamkariya@gmail.com

 <!---
 JainamKariya/JainamKariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.